Jade Picon Stands In Front Of Magnificent Skyscape While Wearing Skimpy Pink Bikini

-Instagram model Jade Picon has outdone a magnificent tropical skyscape while impressing her 10.9 million followers with her recent post.
+Instagram model Jade Picon has outdone a magnificent tropical skyscape while impressing her 10.9 million followers in her recent post.
 The update, which was posted on Monday, January 11, featured the celebrity in a skimpy bikini while she stood on top of some rocks and in front of a stunning landscape.

-It was unclear from the caption which was written in Portuguese as to whether the picture was taken at sunrise or with the setting sun, although, Jade did state that it was magical, according to a Google translation.
-However, for many of Jade’s fans, it didn’t matter as they were not looking a the color-shot sky but, rather, the Instagram sensation’s flawless figure.
+It was unclear from the caption, which was written in Portuguese, as to whether the picture was taken at sunrise or with the setting sun.
+According to a Google translation, Jade did state that it was magical.
+However, for many of Jade's fans, it didn't matter as they were not looking a the color-shot sky, but rather the Instagram sensation's flawless figure.

 Jade stood tall, her arms stretched high into the air as she posed in her bathing suit.
 The hot pink top featured delicate straps that ran over her shoulders as she posed.
-The matching thong sat high over her slender hips and drew attention to her pert derriere as she stretched one foot out in front of the other and rested it on a rock.
+The matching thong sat high over her slender hips and drew attention to her pert derriere as she stretched one foot in front of the other and rested it on a rock.

 Her dark locks were unstyled and hung down her back in gentle waves as she looked skyward.

-In the caption, Jade referenced Fernando de Noronha, which is a volcanic archipelago about 350 kilometers off Brazil’s northeast coast.
+In the caption, Jade referenced Fernando de Noronha, which is a volcanic archipelago about 350 kilometers off Brazil's northeast coast.
 Behind her, the stunning location was covered in a gorgeous pink glow.
-A section of forested area could be seen as well as a sandy cove.
+A section of the forested area and a sandy cove could be seen.
 Behind that, another rocky outcrop poked up out of the water.

-Jade’s followers were quick to respond after she posted the image.
-It only took a day for the photo to rack up a whopping 550,000 likes and more than 1,000 comments from her legions of fans.

 In order to avoid the language barrier, many of her supporters opted to use emoji rather than words when it came to conveying how they felt about the image.
 By far, the most popular were the fire, heart-eyes, and red heart emoji.
 In addition, the fox-with-heart-eyes also got a lot of attention as well.